Scouting for Girls: 2007–2008: Debut album and early singles

-2009-2012: Everybody Wants to Be on TV and The Light Between Us
+2009–2012: Everybody Wants to Be on TV and The Light Between Us

 Scouting for Girls returned to Helioscentric Studios (East Sussex, UK) in 2009 to commence work on their second album with producer Andy Green (who produced the band's eponymous debut album).
 The album, Everybody Wants To Be on TV, was released in the UK on 12 April 2010.
 The first single to be taken from the record was "This Ain't a Love Song" which went straight to number 1 in the UK Singles Chart on 4 April 2010, giving the band 2010's Easter Number 1.
-The track has been added to radio playlists in Australia, including Sydney Radio Station: Nova 969 FM as at May 2010.
+The track has been added to radio playlists in Australia, including Sydney radio station Nova 96.9 as at May 2010.

-In the lead up to the album's release, Scouting for Girls performed in the Woolpack Pub on the set of long-running British soap, Emmerdale for a Radio Aire session.
+In the lead-up to the album's release, Scouting for Girls performed in the Woolpack Pub on the set of long-running British soap, Emmerdale for a Radio Aire session.

 Scouting for Girls toured their new album throughout 2010, commencing with a full UK tour throughout late April and May 2010.

-The band also took part in a sponsored Chopper bicycle ride from London to Brighton for the charity WellChild raising over £20,000.
-The band released the second single, "Famous", from the album on 12 July 2010.
+The band also took part in a sponsored Chopper bicycle ride from London to Brighton for the charity WellChild, raising over £20,000.
+The band released the second single from the album, "Famous", on 12 July 2010.
 The single peaked at number 37 on the UK Singles Chart, giving the band their sixth Top 40 single overall.

 On 5 March 2012, Scouting for Girls announced via Twitter that they had begun the process of recording their third studio album, The Light Between Us.
 The album included the top 20 hit "Love How it Hurts" that had reached number 17 in 2011.
 The Light Between Us debuted at number 10 in the official 100 on 9 September 2012, one week after the release of second single "Summertime In the City".

-2013-2015: Greatest Hits and Still Thinking About You
+2013–2015: Greatest Hits and Still Thinking About You

 In 2013 the band released a Greatest Hits compilation that peaked at number 8 on the UK Albums Chart.

 In addition to all their singles, the album also featured new material including the song "Millionaire" which peaked at 52 in the UK charts after release on 22 July 2013.

 The band released their fourth album Still Thinking About You in October 2015 on EastWest records.
 The album reached No.13 on the UK chart and featuring festive fan favourite "Christmas in the Air (Tonight)".